ARE YOU A CURRENT US FOODS EMPLOYEE? PLEASE APPLY DIRECTLY THROUGH OUR INTERNAL WORKDAY CAREER SITE.

-Direct: Maintenance and Sanitation Staff (Maintenance Technicians, Fleet Technicians, etc.).
+Direct: Maintenance and Sanitation Staff (Maintenance Technicians, etc.).

-Internal: Warehouse and Transportation leaders and coworkers; Internal customers across department (e.g., Sales); Technicians
+Internal: Warehouse leaders and coworkers; Internal customers across departments (e.g., Sales)

-May spend a portion of time on the road in a truck exposed to noise and vibration levels which may be higher than those typically experienced in passenger cars.
-Will spend time in an office working on a computer.
+Will spend a portion of time in an office working on a computer.
 Time will also be spent inside and outside the distribution center in a variety of climates including normal warehouse conditions with temperatures that may reach -5 degrees.